ufal/npfl129/exam/questions.md

   a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
 [20]

-- Prove why are decision regions of a multiclass logistic regression convex.
+- Prove that decision regions of a multiclass logistic regression convex.
 [10]

 - Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$, and output activation $a$,